BenGravell/optra-bicycle/README.md

 This planner runs extremely quickly, at rates as fast as 50 Hz.

-The planner is interactive via the raylib app engine.
+The planner is interactive via a Raylib app.

 ## Development